This bill extends identity theft laws to include fraud via artificial intelligence or deepfake technology.

 Key Provisions

-- Extends identity theft to include AI and deepfake impersonation.
+- Extends identity theft laws to include AI and deepfake technology.

-- Defines 'false personation record' involving AI manipulation.
+- Defines 'false personation record' and 'false depiction'.

 Latest Legislative Action